andylvua/myshell/README.md

 The command substitution is performed by enclosing the command in backticks or `$()`.
 Execution of the command is performed in a subshell.

 Any trailing newlines are removed from the output of the command substitution.
-Output of the command substitution is subject to word splitting and filename expansion.
+The output of the command substitution is subject to word splitting and filename expansion.
 Embedded newlines are not deleted, but they may be removed during word splitting if `IFS` contains the newline character.

 To prevent word splitting or filename expansion, enclose the command substitution in double quotation marks: